Government-owned corporations

 1 January 2013

-The matters you raise will be assessed in accordance with the Commission’s Corruption in focus guide.
+The matters you raise will be assessed in accordance with the CCC’s Corruption in focus guide.

-Where appropriate, Queensland Treasury will let you know the outcome of your complaint (such as whether the matter has been referred to the Crime and Corruption Commission).
+Where appropriate, we will let you know the outcome of your complaint (e.g. we may let you know if your complaint was referred to the CCC).

 Protections

-In making a complaint about possible corrupt conduct involving a government-owned corporation you may be entitled to legal protections including ‘public interest discloser’ under the Public Interest Disclosure Act 2010 and/or whistleblower protection under the Corporations Act 2001 (Cth).
+When making a complaint you may be entitled to legal protections including ‘public interest discloser’ under the Public Interest Disclosure Act 2010 and/or whistleblower protection under the Corporations Act 2001 (Cth).